Skip to content

 python

-# Stream conversation fragments — buffer accumulates internally
+# Stream conversation fragments — no topic → episodes get topic_id=None

 await memory.ingest("User: How should we handle rate limiting?")